 Ritalin is a powerful drug; it's listed as a schedule II substance, along with cocaine and morphine.
 It is highly addictive and has a significant risk of serious and even life-threatening side effects.
-Attention deficit Bernie is so pleased that his child was long before this nasty new fad.
+Attention deficit Bernie is so pleased that his childhood was long before this nasty new fad.

 The most common Ritalin side effects include addiction, exactly what Henry Gadsen, chief executive of a large drug company would want, and anxiety.
 He told Fortune magazine that he wanted his company to be more like chewing gum manufacturer, Wrigley.

 The list of Ritalin side effects make scary reading; for example it includes headache, nausea, insomnia, joint pain and slowed growth in children.
 Read them rather at a medical site such as Web MD.